 Got frustrating belly weight that you can’t lose?
 In this episode of Flipping 50 TV, I address why exercise alone isn’t enough.
 It IS a big part of the puzzle, but this is an integrated process!
 Your daily habits and thoughts all matter.

 Today’s question comes from 58-year old Mary whose biggest struggle is belly fat.
 She writes, “I hate it and can’t get rid of it.
 I am on bio-identical hormones and just can’t get rid of the tire.
 [I] Don’t want to go through surgery.
 Please don’t tell me to start running.
 Can’t do it.”

 Relax!
-I’m not going to tell Mary – or you – to start running… given your dislike that would contribute even more to the cortisol level that’s putting belly fat on.
+I’m not going to tell Mary, or you, to start running.
+Given Mary’s dislike, that would contribute even more to the cortisol level that’s putting belly fat on in the first place.
 Let’s take a look at what’s going wrong and how to change it.

 Cortisol + Insulin = Belly Fat

 Belly fat isn’t just inconvenient and frustrating.
 It’s a bigger health risk, particularly if stress is a major contributor.
-That visceral fat in the belly puts you at greater risk for heart disease.
-While it’s muffin top it’s the time to deal with it!
+Visceral fat in the belly puts you at greater risk for heart disease.
+It’s time to deal with that muffin top!

 Things that can elevate cortisol:

 - Over exercise – too much of a good thing – both too long or too frequent interval training